tendermint/tendermint/docs/specification/new-spec/reactors/pex/pex.md

 When we have no peers, or have been unable to find enough peers from existing ones, we dial a randomly selected seed to get a list of peers to dial.

-On startup, we will also immediately dial the given list of `persisten_peers`, and will attempt to maintain persistent connections with them.
-If the connections die, or we fail to dail, we will redial every 5s for a a few minutes, then switch to an exponential backoff schedule, and after about a day of trying, stop dialing the peer.
+On startup, we will also immediately dial the given list of `persistent_peers`, and will attempt to maintain persistent connections with them.
+If the connections die, or we fail to dial, we will redial every 5s for a few minutes, then switch to an exponential backoff schedule, and after about a day of trying, stop dialing the peer.

 So long as we have less than `MinNumOutboundPeers`, we periodically request additional peers